evrencoskun/TableView/README.md

       * @param holder   : This is one of your column header ViewHolders that was created on
       *                 ```onCreateColumnHeaderViewHolder``` method.
 In this example we have created
       *                 "MyColumnHeaderViewHolder" holder.
-      * @param pValue : This is the column header view model located on this X position.
+      * @param columnHeaderItemModel : This is the column header view model located on this X position.
 In this
       *                 example, the model class is "ColumnHeader".
       * @param position : This is the X (Column) position of the column header item.
       *
       * @see #onCreateColumnHeaderViewHolder(ViewGroup, int) ;
       */
      @Override
-     public void onBindColumnHeaderViewHolder(AbstractViewHolder holder, Object pValue, int position) {
+     public void onBindColumnHeaderViewHolder(AbstractViewHolder holder, Object columnHeaderItemModel, int position) {
-         ColumnHeader columnHeader = (ColumnHeader) pValue;
+         ColumnHeader columnHeader = (ColumnHeader) columnHeaderItemModel;

          // Get the holder to update cell item text MyColumnHeaderViewHolder columnHeaderViewHolder = (MyColumnHeaderViewHolder) holder;